Kim Kardashian settles with SEC over crypto promotion

-Kim Kardashian has agreed to pay $1.26 million to settle Securities and Exchange Commission charges that she promoted a cryptocurrency on Instagram without disclosing she’d been paid $250,000 to do so.
+Kim Kardashian has agreed to pay $1.26 million to settle Securities and Exchange Commission charges that she promoted a cryptocurrency on Instagram without disclosing that she’d been paid $250,000 to do so.

 The SEC said Monday that the reality TV star and entrepreneur has agreed to cooperate with its ongoing investigation.